rackerlabs/technical-blog/_posts/2015-08-13-install-openstack-from-source5.md

     | tenant_id                 | 9d314f96330a4e459420623a922e2c09     |
     +---------------------------+--------------------------------------+

-On the network named private attach a subnet named private-subnet with a CIDR 10.1.0.0/28:
+On the network named private, attach a subnet named private-subnet with a CIDR 10.1.0.0/28:

     root@controller:~#     neutron subnet-create --name private-subnet private 10.1.0.0/28 Created a new subnet: